SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 since data does not have to be passed between the different modules, and should reduce flash and ram consumption.

 ## ZAF Event Helper module removed
-This modules was only used by the event distributor soc to enqueue events into the application event queue therefore this functionality was moved into the event distributor soc.
+This module was only used by the event distributor soc to enqueue events into the application event queue therefore this functionality was moved into the event distributor soc.